Just 20 mins. from downtown Louisville. 60 minutes from Cincinnati, OH. 70 minutes from the Ark Encounter (I-71 Exits 14 – 22)

 Kim’s Tidbit: Kentucky Artisan Distillery is also home to Highspire Rye Whiskey and as of April 2016, offers tastings of 3 brands!
 You can belly up to the teller window of an old Pewee Valley Bank.
 This tour is really cool because it is a behind-the-scenes look into not only the bourbon industry, but the life and brainchild of Trey Zoeller, creator of Jefferson’s Bourbons.
 On this tour, you get an understanding of 3 Bourbons: Jefferson’s, Whiskey Row, and Highspire Rye.

 Since Open Range Sports has been open, the most common comment from guests is the cleanliness and classiness of the facility.
 Barry Laws and his wife Cynthia, hail from Hollywood, CA where Barry was an actor and Cynthia a make-up artist.
 They visited in friends in Oldham County and liked it so much that they moved here and opened Open Range in Crestwood.
 The first time I ever shot a gun was with Barry at the Range – and it was a machine gun!
 Not just any machine gun, one that was made to slide up into your sleeve!
 What?
 It was a cool experience.
 Open Range also offers a huge paintball/reball arena with state-of-the-art sound.
 I had never heard of reball paintball and I learned that it’s like paintball, except that you don’t get dirty!
-It’s fun to do with music hooked up from your iPod.
+It’s fun to do with music hooked up to your iPod.

+Also coming to Crestwood in Summer 2017 is 3rd Turn Brewing on the same street as the distillery!
 Now, I’m not a golfer by any stretch of the imagination but I often go to Golden Tee Driving Range in Crestwood to hit balls, and even own my own set of clubs with the hopes of getting good enough to actually be on a real course.
 I have recently gotten good enough to play at Sleepy Hollow Golf Course and I try to play at least once a week.
 Sleepy Hollow is a gorgeous course, yet it’s challenging as a 9-hole.
 Even if you have to wait in line to play, the views keep you from caring.
 I can safely say, all of our golf courses are beautiful and all are challenging from what I’ve heard in the 9 years I’ve been sending guests to play.
 Eagle Creek in La Grange has a really nice treed course, while Nevelmeade has its own appeal as a Scottish Links course.
 Oldham County Country Club used to be a private club, but is now open to the public.
 It has undergone some course renovations, and I have heard nothing but good comments about the condition and challenge of the course.

 Romance in the Country